Operator size growth in Lindbladian SYK: Analytical operator size at large

 with the plateau time \eqref{eq:PlateauTime}.
-So the dissipation reduces the growth rate at early times, and the plateau value at late times.
-Only for weak dissipation $\hat\nu/\J\ll1$, the hierarchy between $\frac1{2\alpha}$ and $t_p$ is huge enough for the emergence of an exponential growth epoch.
-The plateau value $\coth\gamma$ approaches to $2\J/\hat\nu$ at weak dissipation, as predicted in \cite{Schuster:2022bot}.
+So the dissipation reduces the growth rate as well as the plateau value.
+Only for weak dissipation $\hat\nu/\J\ll1$, the hierarchy between $1/2\J$ and $t_p$ is huge enough for the emergence of an exponential growth region, as shown in Fig.~\ref{fig:sizeexp}.
+From \eqref{eq:sizebehavior}, the leading correction resulting from dissipation in the exponential growth region breaks the pure exponential behavior rather than modifying its exponent.
+The plateau value $\coth(\gamma)$ approaches to $2\J/\hat\nu$ at weak dissipation, as predicted in \cite{Schuster:2022bot}.
 At strong dissipation $\hat\nu/\J\gg1$, the size ceases to grow, $n[\psi_1(t)]\approx1$.

 For production $\hat\nu<0$, the early time behavior of the size is still described by \eqref{eq:sizebehavior}, whose growth rate is enhanced.
 But the size diverges at finite time

 where $\gamma<0$.
 The size divergence should be regularized by finite $N$ effects, as shown in Fig.~\ref{fig:EDSize}.
 After this time, \eqref{eq:largeqsize} is not reliable.